glmack/audiopinion/README.md

 Confidence level: 95%

-The resulting p-value of p-value is:  0.953 was higher than out significance level aplha=0.05, so we could not reject the null hypothesis.
+The resulting p-value of p-value is:  0.953 was higher than our significance level aplha=0.05, so we could not reject the null hypothesis.

 ### Question 3: Looking at the scores produced by one author, are they different from the average scores given by the total of authors?